LesFerch/WinSetView/doc/v3/Manual.md

 **CSReg.exe** replicates most of the functionality of Reg.exe.
 It's used by WinSetView.ps1 on systems that do not have Reg.exe or block Reg.exe with the DisableRegistryTools policy.

+**CloseExplorerWindows.exe** is used by WinSetView.exe to close open Explorer windows without killing the Explorer task.
+This is used to capture the General Items folder view for the option "Use General Items column settings for connected devices".

 ### Language Folder

 This folder must exist and contain the **en-US** folder and language files in order to run *WinSetView.exe*.
 All other language folders are optional.
 This folder is not needed for WinSetView.ps1.